Davao del Sur: The Postwar Era

-During the Marcos dictatorship
+Martial law era

 For Davao del Sur and the island of Mindanao, things began to take a turn for the worse during the last months of Ferdinand Marcos' first presidential term.
 Marcos' debt-driven spending precipitated an economic crisis by 1969, which then led to social unrest, violent crackdowns on protests, and eventually to the radicalization of many students throughout the country.
 In addition, news of the 1968 Jabidah massacre ignited ethnic tensions which encouraged the formation of secessionist movements in Mindanao.

 The September 1972 declaration of Martial Law then began a 14-year period historically remembered for its human rights abuses, often involving the warrantless detention, murder, and physical, sexual, or mental torture of political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.
 Among the best known of these many victims were Maria Socorro Par, a Davao Del Sur resident who became a provincial coordinator of the activist Student Christian Movement of the Philippines, who was killed by soldiers in 1985; and Trifonio Andres, a Xavier Seminary student who had volunteered to document human rights violations for Amnesty International and the Task Force Detainees of the Philippines, and was one of four prisoners executed at the Digos Metropolitan District Command (Metrodiscom) after being picked out of a group of 15 men soldiers had randomly picked up during a wedding ceremony he had attended.
 Both Par and Andres would later be honored at the Philippines' Bantayog ng mga Bayani memorial, with each having fought the dictatorship in their own way.